A man died after eating under-cooked pork caused parasitic larvae to invade his brain

 If they continue for more than five minutes or in quick succession, the patient may require life-saving treatment.

 This is common of tonic-clonic seizures, with most patients feeling tired and disorientated for up to several days or even weeks after.

 The man's parents reported he had been complaining of pain in his groin for the past week.

 A physical examination also revealed he had swelling in his right eye, as well as tenderness in his right testicle.

 An MRI scan showed the patient had numerous cysts in his cerebral cortex - the outermost layer of the brain, which is responsible for thinking and processing information collected via our five senses.

-Lesions were also in his brain stem, which is at the base of the vital and sends messages between the brain and the rest of the body.
+Lesions were also in his brain stem, which is at the base of the vital

 And cysts were found in his cerebellum - the area at the back of the brain that coordinates voluntary movements, like posture, speech and coordination.